 Emergency services continue.
 Inspections and Public Education activities have resumed.

 Garbage, Recycling and Yard Waste

 While garbage and recycling collection are continuing as normal, we would ask that residents keep 6 feet (2 metres) away from collectors.
-Also, all garbage related by-laws still apply, i.e. must be in acceptable containers, can not be overflowing, must be under 44 pounds, etc. General info can be found on our Waste and Recycling page.
-Please also note updated guidelines on the Essex-Windsor Solid Waste Authority's Safe Waste Management/COVID-19 page to help keep our workers protected while they perform this valuable service.
+Also, all garbage-related by-laws still apply, i.e., must be in acceptable containers, can not be overflowing, must be under 44 pounds, etc. Yard waste collection is continuing on its regular schedule,

 Service response time may be reduced, but essential legal work will be completed.